-A full featured waveform with impeccable trace quality and dimension that allows users to pick out detail important to the job.
+A full-featured waveform display with impeccable trace quality and dimension that allows users to pick out detail important to the job.
 Customize the measurements quickly and easily for NITs, 5X magnification, or line select.

 RGB or YRGB waveform display for camera shaders and colorists to make fine adjustments of the image.